Ext-group in the category of quantum polynomial functors via the quantum Frobenius twist: Introduction

 \section{Introduction}

 Let $S_q(n,d)$ denote the quantum Schur algebra of rank $n$ and degree $d$ as in \cite{martin1993schur, parshall1991quantum}.
 Thus $S_q(n,d)\text{-}\mathrm{mod}$ is equivalent to the category of finite dimensional polynomial representations of degree $d$ of the quantum general linear group $GL_q(n)$.
-This quantum Schur algebra is a deformation of the classical Schur algebra $S_1(n,d)$ and when $q$ is a an $\ell$-th root of unity ($\ell\ge 2$ odd), the classical Schur algebras and their quantum versions are related by a morphism of algebras
+This quantum Schur algebra is a deformation of the classical Schur algebra $S_1(n,d)$.
+When $q$ is a an $\ell$-th root of unity, this algebra is usually not semi-simple (even when the ground field has characteristic zero) and very little is known about $\Ext$ between its modules, beyond the consequences of the fact that quantum Schur algebras are quasi-hereditary \cite[Theorem 7.5.1]{martin1993schur}.

+The purpose of this article is to show that much information about $\Ext$ can be deduced from the knowledge of $\Ext$ between classical Schur algebras.